PHPSocialNetwork/phpfastcache/README.md

 #### :warning: Please note that the V7 is a major (BC breaking) update of PhpFastCache !
 > As the V7 is **absolutely** not compatible with previous versions, please read carefully the [migration guide](./docs/migration/MigratingFromV6ToV7.md) to ensure you the smoothest migration possible.
+One of the biggest change is the configuration system which is now an object that replace the primitive array that we used to implement back then.
 Also please note that the V7 requires at least PHP7 or higher to work properly.

 ---------------------------